 In the 1911 Census, John Powis is living with his grandparents, Richard and Elizabeth Powis and his mother Fanny Powis at Auberrow in Wellington, Herefordshire.
 John is commemorated on the War Memorial at St Laurence’s Church, Canon Pyon.
 It is likely that he was lodging in Malvern at the outbreak of the war.

-It is unlikely that John Powis was orginally buried in Berlin.
+It appears that John Powis was laid to rest in Berlin, and not elsewhere during the war.
 The Commonwealth War Graves Commission gives the following information on Berlin South-western Cemetery:

 Malvern News 21/9/18

 Commonwealth War Graves Commission